 Aim 2: To model temporality (institutional learning, seasons) and investigate provider compliance.

-To most closely reflect the realistic situation of actual real time academic and community medical delivery settings, we need to take temporal and seasonal changes changes into account.
+To most closely reflect the realistic situation of actual real time academic and community medical delivery settings, we need to take temporal and seasonal changes into account.
 To focus education efforts and improve implementation of preventive or therapeutic measures, we need to consider and understand provider behavior.

 For specific Aim 2a, to reflect changing risk profiles over time, we will adjust our Bayesian model to update continuously with new incoming patients and adapt our model to include temporal effects, like institutional learning